NBPub/GoogleLocationUtility/docs/geoTag.md

 #### Configuration.ini  \[geoTag\]
 *If a setting specification is empty or cannot be read, the default will be used.
 After input settings are read, they are presented to user to confirm before continuing with geoTag operation.*

+*If the entire geoTag section is missing from Configuration.ini, the operation will be aborted.*

 | Parameter | Accepted | Default | Description |
 | :----: | --- | --- | --- |
 | **subfolders** | Boolean | `True` | If sub-directories are present in specified folder, should their photos also be geoTagged? |